paulmars/paulmars.github.com/_posts/2015-09-12-first-mom-in-space.md

 So I looked at how Life magazine archives and sells theirs photos.
 After contacting a couple of people, I was directed to Corbis photography as a potentially reseller. (they have horrible websites, that entire industry is in need of better online tooling and presence)

 Going there I actually found a similar photo.
 So similar it must have been from the same day and photographer.
 But it isn't as nice of a photo in my opinion.
-I would link to it directly but their website is really "excellent".

 Stock photo ID: [42-32054467](http://www.corbisimages.com/stock-photo/rights-managed/42-32054467/american-astronaut-anna-lee-fisher)